Kathleen Turner: Stage career

+Reception and public image

+Turner was considered one of the most prominent sex symbols of the 1980s, a designation largely attributed to her performance in Body Heat.
+Turner worked to avoid being typecast in similar roles.
+She described "rage" as a common theme running through most of her characters.
+Her deep, husky voice is considered a trademark throughout her career.
+Ann Lee of The Guardian described her as "magnetic" on screen "fierce, bold and sultry, with an impeccable sense of comic timing to match that oh-so-husky and commanding voice".

 Personal life

 Turner married real estate entrepreneur Jay Weiss of New York City in 1984, and they had one daughter, singer Rachel Ann Weiss, who was born on October 14, 1987.
 Turner and Weiss divorced in December 2007, but Turner has said, "[Jay]'s still my best friend."

 By the late 1980s, Turner had acquired a reputation for being difficult, what The New York Times called "a certifiable diva".
 She admitted that she had developed into "not a very kind person", and actress Eileen Atkins—with whom she starred in the play Indiscretions on Broadway—referred to her as "an amazing nightmare".
 In 2018, she commented on her reputation, stating: "The 'difficult' thing was pure gender crap.
 If a man comes on set and says, 'Here's how I see this being done', people go, 'He's decisive.'
 If a woman does it, they say, 'Oh, fuck.
 There she goes.'"
 Turner has defended herself against Atkins' claims, saying that Atkins harbored animosity towards her because she was having trouble memorizing her lines, which Atkins found very unprofessional.
-Turner later realized that the new medication for her rheumatoid arthritis she was taking was making her "fuzzy".
-She added that on days when the rheumatoid arthritis in her wrist was especially bad and she warned the other cast members not to touch it, Atkins would intentionally sit on it during a scene where Turner had to play dead, causing Turner extreme pain.
+Turner later realized that medication she was taking for her rheumatoid arthritis was making her "fuzzy."
+She added that, on days when the rheumatoid arthritis in her wrist was especially bad and she warned the other cast members not to touch it, Atkins would intentionally sit on it during a scene where Turner had to play dead, causing Turner extreme pain.
+Speaking about the major differences between theatre and film acting in terms of the dynamics between the individual and the collective, performing arts scholar Octavian Saiu praised Turner for her great generosity as a veritable team player who finds herself more at home on stage for that reason.

 Turner slammed Hollywood over the difference in the quality of roles offered to male actors and female actors as they age, calling the disparity a "terrible double standard".

 A few weeks after leaving the production of the play The Graduate in November 2002, she was admitted into the Geisinger Marworth Treatment Center in Waverly, Pennsylvania, for the treatment of alcoholism.
 "I have no problem with alcohol when I'm working", she explained.
 "It's when I'm home alone that I can't control my drinking ...
 I was going toward excess.
 I mean, really!
 I think I was losing my control over it.
 So it pulled me back."